View Current

 Section 7 - Advertising

-(27) All paid advertising (including remarketing) on behalf of the University must be booked by Marketing and Communications, with the following exemptions:
+(27) All paid advertising (including remarketing) on behalf of the University must be booked by Future Students, Communications & Engagement, with the following exemptions:

-1. Human Resource Services is permitted to book and coordinate all staff recruitment advertising, using templates approved by Marketing and Communications; and
+1. Human Resource Services is permitted to book and coordinate all staff recruitment advertising, using templates approved by Future Students, Communications & Engagement; and

-2. sponsored social media may be placed by social media channel owners, subject to prior consultation with Marketing and Communications.
+2. sponsored social media may be placed by social media channel owners, subject to prior consultation with Future Students, Communications & Engagement.

 (28) All advertising on behalf of the University must: